binipringle/torts/_texts/0-outline.md

 - {:.indent-7}i.
 Same case or controversy = “common nucleus of operative fact”
 - {:.indent-7}ii.
 In other words, the same transaction or occurrence

-[^1]: 28 U.S.C. § 1331 Federal question: The district courts shall have original jurisdiction of all civil actions arising under the Constitution, laws, or treaties of the United States.
+[^1]: The district courts shall have original jurisdiction of all civil actions arising under the Constitution, laws, or treaties of the United States.
+28 U.S.C. § 1331.

 ---